 Clarke Quay and Orchard Road are lively after dark to grab a drink.
 Meanwhile activities such as night safaris at the zoo and reliving popular daytime activities while the city is lit up, such as the Singapore Flyer or a boat ride around the marina, will mean you get the most out of your 24 hours in Singapore.

 Ending your 24 hours in Singapore

-Most places, once you’ve arrived at the airport, you’re done sightseeing.
-Nothing awaits you but a duty free shop and a cafe.
+In most places, once you’ve arrived at the airport, you’re done sightseeing.
+Nothing awaits you but a few duty-free shops, cafes, bars.
 Not in Singapore.
 Aside from all the luxury shopping, Changi Airport features a spa, swimming pool, showers, hotels, a movie theatre and more.

 Recently, the Jewel opened.
 Located between terminals, this new airport hub features luxury shopping, restaurants, and the world’s largest indoor waterfall.
 Visitors can experience walking through the canopies of the indoor rain forest, a hedge maze, and canopy garden.

 Warning for early flights – I was so disappointed by the Jewel.
 Not because it isn’t amazing.
 I arrived just after 5am and they were carrying out maintenance work on it so they had switched off most of the lights and the Rain Vortex.
 It is supposedly open 24 hours so I think I just got incredibly unlucky!